ArthurHeitmann/NierDocs/cpkAndDttContents.md

 cpk010:
   - model:
-    - broken machines & other debris
+    - lot's of broken/destroyed things
   - it:
     - it0040 - POD 042 broken
     - it0041 - other POD broken